Who AI Recommends: The GLP-1 Clinic AI Referral Economy (2026)

 Who does AI actually recommend when a patient searches for a GLP-1 clinic?

 AI names specific clinics, but the set is unstable.
-Across 8,385 captured answers, the named clinic set changed across identical repeat runs 96 percent of the time, and the engines agreed with each other only 12.6 percent of the time.
+Across 8,385 captured answers, the exact named clinic set changed across identical repeat runs 96 percent of the time, even the single top clinic changed 68 percent of the time, and the engines agreed with each other only 12.6 percent of the time on average.
 National brands took 10.1 percent of all recommendations and the rest was a long tail of local clinics.
 Which clinic a patient hears depends heavily on which engine they ask and when.

-What makes a clinic get cited by AI?
+What is associated with a clinic getting cited by AI?

 Where do AI engines get the clinic names from?